 Ramirez, M. G. & R. D. Beckwitt.
 (1995) Phylogeny and historical biogeography of the spider genus Lutica (Araneae, Zodariidae).
 Journal of Arachnology 23: 177-193.

-Ramirez, Martin G., "Phylogeny and Historical Biogeography of the Spider Genus Lutica (Araneae, Zodariidae)" (1995).
+Ramirez, Martina G., "Phylogeny and Historical Biogeography of the Spider Genus Lutica (Araneae, Zodariidae)" (1995).
 Biology Faculty Works.
 Paper 8.